A*mazing: Bonus Round

 After the third round, the team with the highest score would then go back to the maze for 90 seconds (later changed to 120 seconds) to collect keys.
 One player will choose which side of the maze they want to explore.
 Only when that player exits that maze can the other player enter the other half of the maze.
 There were seven keys, including a bonus one, in the maze; each key was worth 100 points.
 If either of the contestants found the bonus key, then both of the contestants would each get an original Game Boy (also provided by Nintendo), which later became a Game Boy Pocket.
 Only once were all seven keys found in the maze (under the 90-second rule limit).

 If there was a tie after the third round, a sudden-death question was read out to both teams in the style of the first round, and whoever answered the question correctly would technically win the game for the day and go into the maze to search for the keys.

 By the end of the week, the school with the highest number of points would win a grand prize, which was usually educational computer software or an encyclopedia set.
 Other prizes included tickets to the Wet'n'Wild theme park in Gold Coast, Australia.

-The Maze

-The tables below show the layout of the maze per season, from the start to the end of each side of the maze.